 Contact tracing technology is not new – it’s been around and has served as an effective way to contain public health pandemics, such as HIV, for decades.
 The COVID-19 pandemic is no exception, and other countries around the world have already proven the effectiveness of track and trace apps in the fight against the outbreak.

 For the app to be successful in the UK, it needs to gain the support of the public.
-Before this can happen, government cybersecurity experts need to issue solid assurances that public data is safe, Bluetooth technology is secure, and clearly educate users about the app to prevent people accidentally downloading fake apps or being scammed by fake alerts.
+Before this can happen, government cybersecurity experts need to issue solid assurances that public data is safe, Bluetooth technology is secure, and clearly educate users about the app to prevent people from accidentally downloading fake apps or being scammed by fake alerts.

 Check out our fireside virtual conversation on how to ‘Secure Your Cyber Baseline For The New Normal’ with Ian Glover (CREST) and our Risk Advisory Practice Director.